devmaaj/NuzlockeNemesisRules/NuzlockNemesisEN.md

-# Nuzlock Showdown
+# Nuzlock Nemesis

-**Nuzlock Showdown** is a competitive challenge between two players, where every decision can determine victory or defeat.
+**Nuzlock Nemesis** is a competitive challenge between two players, where every decision can determine victory or defeat.
 Test your knowledge, your choices, and your ability to outsmart opponents under pressure.

 ![Red and Blue Rivals](img/Red_and_Blue_Rivals.png)